GoogleCloudPlatform/cloud-run-release-operator/README.md

 Cloud Run Release Manager periodically checks for new revisions in the services that opted-in for gradual rollouts.

-To opt-in services for gradual rollouts, a label must be assigned to them.
-If a new revision with no traffic is found in these services, the Release Manager automatically assigns some initial traffic to the new revision.
+To opt-in services for gradual rollouts, you should label your services with `rollout-strategy=gradual` (default value).
+If a service has a newly deployed revision with 0% traffic, the Release Manager automatically assigns some initial traffic to the new revision (5% by default).

-The Release Manager manages 2 revisions at a time: the last revision that reached 100% of the traffic which is tagged `stable` and the newest deployment which is tagged `candidate`.
+The Release Manager manages 2 revisions at a time: the last revision that reached 100% of the traffic (tagged as `stable`) and the newest deployment (tagged as `candidate`).

-Depending on the candidate's health, traffic to the `candidate` is increased or traffic to the candidate is dropped and is redirected to the `stable` revision.
+Depending on the candidate revision’s health and other configurable factors (such as served request count or time elapsed), this revision is either gradually rolled out to a higher percentage of traffic, or entirely rolled back.

 ### Examples